nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Filtering interviews : `filter_interview`
 [Table of contents](#table-of-contents)

-Filters applicants by interview dates based on whether they are upcoming or have past current date and time.
+The `filter_interview` command filters applicants by interview dates based on whether they are upcoming or have past current date and time.
 Differs from ```find i/``` as it is not returning you all applicants with a specific interview date but rather all applicants with interviews that fall into the same group (`past` or `future`).